MinnPost/object-sync-for-salesforce/README.md

 - `salesforce_rest_api_upsert_custom_wordpress_item`: allow plugins to run their own upsert methods for checking for existence of, and then adding or updating, new WordPress objects, if they cannot use built in methods.
 - `salesforce_rest_api_update_custom_wordpress_item`: allow plugins to run their own update methods for updating existing, mapped WordPress objects, if they cannot use built in methods.
 - `salesforce_rest_api_delete_custom_wordpress_item`: allow plugins to run their own delete methods for deleting existing, mapped WordPress objects, if they cannot use built in methods.
-- `salesforce_rest_api_set_more_user_data`: allow plugins to set more data on user objects when users are created or updated.
-This could be used for permissions, for example.
-- `salesforce_rest_api_set_more_post_data`: allow plugins to set more data on post objects when posts are created or updated.
-- `salesforce_rest_api_set_more_attachment_data`: allow plugins to set more data on attachment objects when attachments are created or updated.
-- `salesforce_rest_api_set_more_term_data`: allow plugins to set more data on term objects when terms are created or updated.
-- `salesforce_rest_api_set_more_comment_data`: allow plugins to set more data on comment objects when comments are created or updated.
 - `salesforce_rest_api_set_initial_attachment_data`: allow plugins to add filename or parent data when creating attachment objects.
 - `salesforce_rest_api_wordpress_object_fields`: when getting the fields for a WordPress object, allow plugins to add more (and also cache the array).
 - `salesforce_rest_api_wordpress_object_data`: when getting the data for a WordPress object, allow plugins to add more, change the formatting, etc.